Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Small perturbations

 \subsection{Introduction and preliminaries}

-In this section we shall be concerned with the small random perturbations of the linear first order systems studied previously.
-More precisely, let $u^{\epsilon}(.)$ be the solution to
+This section is devoted to the study of the small random perturbations of linear hyperbolic systems.
+More precisely, let $u^{\epsilon} (\cdot)$ be the solution to

 where $a_{t},b_{t}$ are smooth families of (matrices of) pseudodifferential operators which satisfy the conditions of Theorem 2.1.
-We denote by $u(.)$ the solution of $(E_{0})$ (the corresponding deterministic system).
-Then we are interested in the limiting behavior of $u^{\epsilon}(.)$ as $\epsilon\rightarrow 0$.
-In the finite-dimensional case this kind of problems has been studied by many authors, see e.g. Deushel-Stroock \cite{DS} for references.
-In the infinite dimensional case similar problems have been addressed mainly for stochastic parabolic equations under various conditions, see Daprato-Zabczyk\cite{DZ} for references to earlier works on the subject.
-In \cite{Ch} Chow considered a small perurbation problem for the SPDE
+We denote by $u (\cdot)$ the solution of $({\cal S}_{0})$, the corresponding deterministic system.
+We are then interested in the limiting behavior of $u^{\epsilon} (\cdot)$ as $\epsilon\rightarrow 0$.
+In the finite-dimensional case, problems of this type have been studied by many authors, see, e.g., Freidlin-Wentzell \cite{FW}, Deushel-Stroock \cite{DS} for references.
+In the infinite dimensional case, similar problems have been addressed mainly for stochastic parabolic equations under various conditions, see Daprato-Zabczyk\cite{DZ} for references to earlier works on the subject.
+In \cite{Ch}, Chow considered a small perturbation problem for the SPDE:

-where $A$ satifies a coercivity condition (see $\S$ 2.4) and $\Sigma$ is assumed to be Lipschitz in some sense.
-In \cite{Pe}, Peszat considered the same problem in the semi-group method framework with a set of technical conditions which are not satisfied in our case.
-The method we use here is an adaptation of that of Priouret \cite{Pr} in the finite dimensional case who follows an idea of Azencott \cite{Az}.
-First we have the following simple fact. \begin{prop} For each $\delta >0$ we have
+where $A$ satisfies a coercivity condition (see $\S$ 2.4) and $\Sigma$ is assumed to be Lipschitz in some sense.
+In \cite{Pe}, Peszat considered the same problem in the semi-group framework with a set of technical conditions which are not satisfied in our case.
+For other techniques that may be used in this context see also \cite{BDM}, \cite{RZ} and the references therein.

+The method we use here is an adaptation of that of Priouret \cite{Priouret} in the finite dimensional case who follows an idea of Azencott \cite{Az}.
+First, we state the following proposition which shows the convergence in probability of $u^{\epsilon}$ to $u$ with respect to the norm $\sup_{t}|v(t)|_{s-2}$: \begin{prop} For each $\delta >0$ we have

 \end{prop} {\it Proof.} The proof is similar to the finite dimensional case (see \cite{FW}); we shall give it in order to explain the loss of two derivatives in (\ref{eq411}).
-First we recall that for $\epsilon>0$ bounded ($\leq 1$ say) we have from the previous section
+First, we recall that for $\epsilon>0$ bounded ($\leq 1$ say) we have from the previous section

-for some $K>0$ (in particular $\sup_{t\leq T}|u(t)|^{2}_{s}\leq K$).
+for some $K>0$ (in particular $\sup_{t\leq T}|u(t)|^{4}_{s}\leq K$).
 Now by a simple calculation we have

 with

 From the boundedness of the $B_{t}$ and the Gronwall lemma, it follows that

 From (\ref{eq412}) and the last inequality we get